mixmastamyk/console/docs/additional.rst

     # or add it in via a "mixin" style
     pal.style2(msg, pal.style1)

-|

-*"After an accidental overdose of gamma radiation…"*

 - If console isn't working as you'd expect, turn on DEBUG logging before loading it to see what it finds.